+If your gut is in healthy balance so that it contains more “good” microbes than “bad” ones, the rest of your body is likely to be in balance, too.
 So, how do you keep your gut happy?
-Probiotics and prebiotics both play a huge role in the health of your microbiome.
-Here, learn what they do and how to get more in your diet.
+Probiotics and prebiotics can both play a significant role in the health of your microbiome.
+Here, we’ll share what they can do and ways to include them in your diet.

-What are Probiotics?
+What are probiotics?

 - Cultured cottage cheese

-What are Prebiotics?
+What are prebiotics?

 - Dandelion greens